Tyrone Willingham: 2008

-After coaching and family
+Post coaching career

 In 2014, Willingham was named as a member of the College Football Playoff selection committee.
 Willingham also volunteered as a coach on the Stanford women's golf team in 2011.
-Willingham served as President on the American Football Coaches Association (AFCA) Board of Trustees in 2008.
+Willingham served as president on the American Football Coaches Association (AFCA) Board of Trustees in 2008.
 On July 18, 2010, at the age of 56 and nearly two years after he had coached his last game, Willingham announced he was retired from coaching.

-Willingham is married and has three children, Cassidy, Kelsey and Nathaniel, with his wife, Kim.
-Cassidy was a gymnast at the University of Denver and Kelsey was a softball player at the University of California at Santa Barbara.
+Personal life

+Willingham is married and has three children.